Hill International

-Hill International, Inc. is an American construction consulting firm.
-Founded in 1976, the company's corporate headquarters are in Philadelphia, Pennsylvania, U.S. Hill provides program and project management, construction management, cost engineering and estimating, quality assurance, inspection, scheduling, risk management, and claims resolution and avoidance services to clients with major construction projects worldwide.
+Hill International, Inc., a member of the Global Infrastructure Solutions, Inc., family of companies, is a global construction consulting firm.
+Founded in 1976, the company's corporate headquarters is in Mount Laurel, New Jersey, U.S.

+Hill provides program and project management, construction management, project management oversight, advisory, cost management, facilities management, commissioning, quality assurance, scheduling, risk management, other services to clients undertaking major construction projects and programs worldwide.

-Hill has participated in over 10,000 project assignments with a total construction value of more than $600 billion.
-The firm was ranked as the 4th largest construction management firm-for-fee in the United States according to Building Design+Construction magazine in 2022.
+Hill has participated in over 90,000 project assignments with a total construction value of more than $1 trillion.
+In 2024, the firm was ranked as the third-largest construction management firm-for-fee in the United States according to Building Design+Construction magazine and the seventh-largest program management firm by Engineering News-Record magazine.

 History

 The company was founded in 1976 by Irvin E. Richter and Michael W. C. Emerson, P.E.
 Richter had worked in Construction Claims Consulting at Wagner, Hohns, Inglis Inc., Mount Holly, New Jersey from 1974 to 1976 before he started the firm to provide similar services.
-Richter soon bought out Emerson and named himself the "Vice-President", despite being the only employee other than his executive assistant.
 The first offices were in Richter's home in Willingboro, New Jersey.
 The name "Hill" was to designate the preferred location of the company office in Cherry Hill, New Jersey.
-However, that move never took place, and a short time later the office moved to the Levitt Building in Willingboro where it stayed until 2002.

 Richter immediately began a series of acquisitions.
-One was Construction Management Services, Inc. (CMS), (a Critical Path Method [CPM] scheduling company) i.
+One was Construction Management Services, Inc. (CMS, a Critical Path Method [CPM] scheduling company).
 CMS was formed by A. James Waldon, Dwight Zink, and William De Vos.
-Several of the principals at CMS as well as an employee, Joseph J. Ranieri, had worked at Mauchly Assoc., a consulting company founded by Dr. John W. Mauchly.
+Several of the principals at CMS as well as an employee, Joseph J. Ranieri, had worked at Mauchly Associates, a consulting company founded by Dr. John W. Mauchly.
 Zink and Ranieri, were two of the early practitioners of CPM, an early application of computers to construction and procurement scheduling.
 They helped establish CMS, a CPM consulting firm that worked extensively in scheduling construction projects and forensic scheduling analysis and both worked at Hill after the acquisition.